 Quid pro quo is a Latin term meaning “this for that.”
 Within the context of sexual harassment claims, quid pro quo harassment occurs when your boss, supervisor, manager, or even the owner of the business offers to make a trade for sexual favors, including, for example a raise for a blow job; a promotion for sex; avoiding a demotion for a date; or providing more hours for emailing naked pictures.
 Want a shift change?
 That will cost a hand job.
 There does not necessarily need to be an overt request or express agreement.
 For example, if only the woman that have engaged in sexual favors get raises, and the boss requests sexual favors, the quid pro quo agreement can be implied.
 If you are uncertain if you have been subjected to quid pro quo sexual harassment, your best option is to ask a sexual harassment lawyer at The Spitz Law Firm.

-Sexual harassment hostile work environment harassment occurs when physical, verbal, or visual sexual harassment is so severe and/or pervasive (frequent) in the workplace that it interferes with the employee’s ability to work.
-It is extremely important to consult an experienced sexual harassment lawyer because the courts, including the United States Supreme Court, have held that the determination of whether there is a sexual harassment hostile work environment will depend on the frequency and severity of the conduct, including whether the offensive conduct is physically threatening or humiliating and/or the extent, if any, that such conduct interferes with the employee’s job performance.
+Sexually hostile work environment harassment occurs when physical, verbal, or visual sexual harassment is so severe and/or pervasive (frequent) in the workplace that it interferes with the employee’s ability to work.
+It is extremely important to consult an experienced sexual harassment lawyer because the courts, including the United States Supreme Court, have held that the determination of whether there is a sexually hostile work environment will depend on the frequency and severity of the conduct, including whether the offensive conduct is physically threatening or humiliating and/or the extent, if any, that such conduct interferes with the employee’s job performance.

 While the questions of severe and pervasive are typically questions that must be resolved on a case by case basis, there are some general guidelines.
 Unless the conduct is extremely severe, a single act of inappropriate behavior will not likely to be held a sexual harassment hostile work environment by Ohio courts.
 A single unwanted invitation to date or a onetime display of a naked picture will not likely create a hostile work environment.
 But, a number of relatively minor incidents – regardless of whether they are the same conduct – may amount to sexual harassment.
 These may include: comments and remarks of a sexual nature; comments or jokes that address the employee’s physical appearance and/or genitalia; inappropriately touching, especially in a sexually provocative manner; requests, comments or jokes to an employee about having sexual interaction with a coworker; displaying, posting, or electronically sending sexually graphic pictures and/or drawings, whether personal, downloaded or commercially printed images (naked magazine pinups or calendars); displaying, posting, or electronically sending sexually explicit literature, including a graphic description of personal sexual encounters or a fictional sexual story or a joke; and/or playing sexually explicit music, particularly when combined with sexually suggestive dancing.